learn-co-students/objc-dictionary-ice-cream-001-prework-ios/README.md

 ## Instructions

-1. Open the `*.xcworkspace` file and *without* looking at the tests just yet, navigate to the `FISAppDelegate.h` header file and declare two methods:
-  * `namesForIceCream:` which takes an `NSString` argument `iceCream` and returns an `NSArray` object.
-  * `countsOfIceCream:` which takes an `NSDictionary` argument `iceCreamByName` and returns an `NSDictionary` object.

-2. In the `FISAppDelegate.m` implementation file, use autocomplete to define the method bodies to return `nil`.
-At the start of the `namesForIceCream:` method, translate Mark's notes into an `NSDictionary` with each name as a key with that person's preferred ice cream flavor as the associated value.

-3. When you're done, check your work by looking at the `iceCreamByName` dictionary in the `FISAppDelegateSpec` test file.
-Your dictionary's key-value pairs should match it exactly, but don't just copy/paste it—really try to compose the dictionary yourself.
-Run the tests now to see that they fail.

-4. Finish the `namesForIceCream:` method body to return an array of the names of everyone who likes the ice cream flavor submitted in the string argument.
-For example, "Mexican Chocolate" should return an array with "Sophie" and "Tom".

 5. Write the `countsOfIceCream` body which returns a dictionary of the number (value) of people who like each flavor of ice cream (key).
 Look at the `countsByIceCream` dictionary in the `FISAppDelegateSpec` file to better understand what the test is expecting.
   **Hint:** *Try using the* `namesForIceCream:` *method that you just wrote to get a list of names for each ice cream flavor by calling it on* `self`. *This method returns an array of names which you can then count.
 Remember that you have to convert integer values to* `NSNumber` *in order to store them in a collection.*